 Nexus Repository, formerly known as “Sonatype Nexus” is a repository manager that serves as a central point for managing binary software components and their dependencies.
 In Cloudogu EcoSystem we use Nexus in combination with Apache Maven to manage dependencies.

-There are two different versions of Sonatype Nexus: one open source and one professional.
+There are two different versions of Nexus Repository: one open source and one professional.
 The open source version comes with all necessary features like hosted repositories, repository groups, proxied remote repositories, artifact search and more.
 The professional version extends the basic functionality by features like staged releases, artifact procurement, hosting project sites or maven settings management.

-Sonatype Nexus serves as a single point of contact for software artifacts from different origins.
+Nexus Repository serves as a single point of contact for software artifacts from different origins.
 This leads to several benefits:

 - faster and more reliable builds

 - ideal repository for robust governance